 The Society would like to invite all students, industrialists and postdoctoral researchers in the multidisciplinary area of clinical infrared and Raman spectroscopy to attend the 3rd CLIRSPEC Summer School.
 The Summer School runs from Tuesday 4th July 2017 to Friday 7th July and will be held at the Low Wood Bay Resort Hotel, Lake Windermere.

 The International Conference on Clinical Vibrational Spectroscopy—SPEC—travels to Glasgow, Scotland for its tenth anniversary meeting.
 SPEC2018, hosted by Strathclyde University, 10–15 June 2018, promises to be an exciting and thought provoking meeting.

 Previous meeting organised by, or in conjunction with, the Society include

 7 September 2016,

-The Translation Day aims to provide a forum to discuss the requirements, challenges and possible solutions to support the translation of vibrational spectroscopic clinical technologies and applications into clinical use.
-This day is suitable for researchers of all levels who are interested in translating promising spectroscopic technologies to the clinic.
+The Translation Day provided a forum to discuss the requirements, challenges and possible solutions to support the translation of vibrational spectroscopic clinical technologies and applications into clinical use.
+The day was targeted at researchers of all levels who are interested in translating promising spectroscopic technologies to the clinic.

 One of the main roles of the Society is to provide the organisational structure for the successful SPEC International Conference series.